 - On fetal cells extracted from amniotic fluid testing for genetic and chromosomal disorders:

-- Rapid testing (results in 24 to 72 hours).
+- Rapid testing (results in 24-48 hours).
 In most areas this will identify specifically:

 - Chromosome analysis after cell culture (results take about two weeks).
 This will give full karyotyping but even this will not identify all chromosomal abnormalities.

-- Other possible tests on fetal cells (uncommonly used in practice, as appropriate genetic counselling tends to preclude the need):
+- Other possible tests on fetal cells (appropriate genetic counselling may preclude the need):

 Patients should be advised of how and when results of testing will be available and this may vary according to the tests being done and the laboratory used.